trosh/gitreb/README.md

 This does the same as calling `git rebase -i <revision>^` and then replacing the first word with `<action>` in EDITOR.

+To use as a git subcommand, insert the following in your `.gitconfif`:

+    [alias]
+        autorebase = ! /path/to/gitreb/script

+You can then do:

+    git autorebase edit :/some nasty bug

 Special cases
 -------------